 Over the years the design of the Ugly Drum Smoker has remained the same.
 Relatively simple; it has a barrel with ventilation, a charcoal basket and a lid, that’s about it.
 However, Pit Barrell Cooker Co. has really moved the needle for barrel smoker evolution with the creation of the PBC.
 While one of the best parts of an Ugly Drum Smoker is actually constructing your own, this smoker ships ready to go out of the box.
 They also have a smaller version, the Pit Barrel Jr. (PBJ) which comes in much smaller and is priced correspondingly lower.
 You can see our side-by-side comparison review of the PBJ VS PBC for more info.
-Click below to view the Pit Barrel Cooker on the Pit Barrel Cooker Co. website.
+Click below to see the Pit Barrel Cooker on the Pit Barrel Cooker Co. website or Amazon.

 While some would consider a mostly pre-assembled drum smoker a man-card infraction (as opposed to the DYI version), we won’t tell anyone.
 In part because we think it delivers great quality at an attractive price.
 Here’s why we chose the PBC as a contender for our Best Of Under $500 roundup.

 Pit Barrel Smoker Review

 It’s a classic Ugly Drum Smoker, but one that comes virtually pre-assembled, ready to go out of the box and shipped straight to your door for free.
 The design makes it easy to hold a consistent pit temperature for hours on end.
 Smoked meats come out juicy and perfectly done.
 In our opinion, much better than in an offset smoker and rivaling most other smoker styles.
 The PBC is more efficient, quicker, and delivers an even cook throughout.